 Individuals can also bring about their own lawsuits and make compensations claims in the event of a data breach.

-If that isn’t enough to convince you that the GDPR is something your business must abide by, it’s worth considering the potential brand damage that could result from non-compliance, too.
+It’s worth considering the potential brand damage that could result from non-compliance, too.
 Data security is high on most people’s agenda, and one slip can land you in very hot PR water.

 Thankfully, the good folk at the Direct Marketing Association have prepared a fantastic series of guides and webinars that teach organisations how to prepare effectively for the GDPR.
 Check them out and start your own preparations today.

 This post is for information purposes and is not legal advice, we advise you speak to your own legal advisors to find out what impact the GDPR will have on your business and what action you need to take.